 America’s Story 3: From the early 1900s to Modern Times

-The reading level is essentially the same through all three courses.
+The reading level is essentially the same through all three courses, so you can use each course with students anywhere within the range of grade levels.
 Because these books use a storytelling approach, historical coverage is not comprehensive.
-Nevertheless, there are so many stories, that students will certainly learn about many of the main events and key people.
-Students can create a timeline using resources at the back of each teacher guide so that they can see how people and events relate to one another.
+Nevertheless, there are so many stories that students will certainly learn about many of the main events and key people.
+Students can create a timeline using resources at the back of each teacher guide so they are able to visualize how people and events relate to one another.

-Teacher guides also have cumulative review activity pages to be used after four (quarterly) scheduled review days plus a final review quiz.
-The final review has students fill in blanks with correct answers, but other review activities include crossword puzzles, matching columns, word search puzzles, short paragraph answers (possibly responded to with oral narrations), multiple choice questions, and a few other types of activities.
+Teacher guides also have cumulative review activity pages to be used after quarterly review days plus a final review quiz.
+The final review has students fill in blanks with correct answers, but other review activities include crossword puzzles, matching columns, word search puzzles, short-paragraph answers (possibly responded to with oral narrations), multiple-choice questions, and a few other types of activities.

-O’Dell titles the entire series as “A Living History of Our World,” since it reflects Charlotte Mason’s recommendation that history, as well as other subjects, be taught with what she described as living books—books that are lively and interesting.
+O’Dell titles the entire series for both American and world history as “A Living History of Our World,” since it reflects Charlotte Mason’s recommendation that history, as well as other subjects, be taught with what she described as living books—books that are lively and interesting.
 For history, this means reading the stories of history rather than just names, dates, and events.
 To that end, O’Dell writes in a very personal, storytelling style that should appeal to children of all ages.

 Narration, a key element in Charlotte Mason methodology, plays a prominent role throughout this series with frequent narration breaks in the text where the parent is to present an opportunity for students to narrate what they have learned from the material that has just been read.
+(For a narration, children will retell what they have learned in their own words.)
 Key points that should be included in those narrations are provided for parents in the teacher guides.
 Partly, because of the oral narrations, the books are ideally read aloud to children rather than assigned for independent reading.
 However, I expect that by fifth or sixth grade some students will prefer to read the text on their own.
 Parents might have students do some written narrations rather than oral.
 The teacher guides include one written narration page that can be used, although you can always have students do more.

-Teacher guides have a teacher page at the beginning of the material for each chapter.
+Teacher guides have a page written specifically to the teacher at the beginning of the material for each chapter.
 The teacher pages each have a materials needed list, suggested responses for oral narrations, and an optional Digging Deeper activity suggestion.

 Following the teacher page for each chapter are a number of reproducible activity pages.
-Among the activities are the prompt for a written narration for older students, sketching, completing graphic organizers, questions to be answered with complete sentences, map activities, copywork, vocabulary work, puzzles, artist studies, composition assignmenta, creative writing, timeline activities, and creative design work (e.g., design a farm you might have had during the time of George Washington from America’s Story 1, p.
+Among the activities are prompts for written narrations for older students, drawing, completing graphic organizers, questions to be answered with complete sentences, map activities, copywork, vocabulary work, puzzles, artist studies, composition assignments, creative writing, timeline activities, and creative design work (e.g., design a farm you might have had during the time of George Washington, from America’s Story 1, p.
 167).
-All types of activities are not included for every lesson.
-For most lessons there are activities to help reach students with different learning styles.
+Not all types of activities are included for every lesson, but most lessons have activities to choose from that will suit students with different learning styles.

 America’s Story courses are presented from a Christian worldview, although Christian content appears sporadically.
 By the third volume, a conservative outlook on government and politics also becomes evident.